 - Develop and continue working relationship with PRMD Planning staff.

-Daisy Damskey married after finishing her Graduate studies at UC Davis.
-She and her husband Kerry Damskey work together and are known for brand building, strategic planning and winemaking.
+Daisy Damskey married after finishing her graduate studies at UC Davis.
+She and her husband Kerry Damskey work together and are known for brand building, strategic planning, and winemaking.
 Daisy’s professional experience ranges from positions throughout the non-profit world to building wine brands like Chalk Hill.
 Extensive experience in community building and development.
 Consultancy for the California Department of Education.
 In 1999, Daisy and Kerry founded Palmeri winery.
 They have lived and worked in Geyserville for 39 years.

 Paul Connors has lived in Geyserville since 2012.
 He has been in the kitchen design business for the past 16 years working closely with architects, contractors, and designers.
 A graduate of Villanova University, he holds the position of Vice President of the Geyserville Planning Committee.

 Walter Kieser grew up in Sonoma County and began his career here working on the County’s first General Plan during the 1970s.
 He has recently relocated to Geyserville to his new home on Geyser Vista Lane.
 Mr. Kieser is the founder and presently a Senior Principal with Economic & Planning Systems, Inc., an urban economics consulting firm based in Oakland, California.
 EPS serves clients throughout the Western United States.
-Over his 45-year career as a land use planner and urban economist he has assisted cities, counties, special districts, non-profit entities, and private businesses with range of planning, organizational, fiscal and financial, regulatory, and real estate transaction matters.
-Over the past decade Walter has focused on housing policy and production as a consultant to State, regional, and local agencies.
+Over his 45-year career as a land use planner and urban economist he has assisted cities, counties, special districts, non-profit entities, and private businesses with a range of planning, organizational, fiscal and financial, regulatory, and real estate transaction matters.
+Over the past decade Walter has focused on housing policy and production as a consultant to state, regional, and local agencies.